 - Work package 7 management

-There will be two funding calls during the three-year duration of ERA-CAPS.
+There have been two funding calls during the three and a half-year duration of ERA-CAPS (closing May 2015).
 These will support transnational collaborative research between plant scientists in participating countries.

 For more information visit the ERA-CAPS website.